decentral-foundation/options-plan/README.md

 ## HAVE A BACKUP PHONE

 Have multiple phones scan your Google Authenticators - if your device gets lost or stolen you are not blocked.
 When you scan on one phone, scan on the other phone.
-DO NOT SEND YOUR GOOGLE AUTHENTICATOR SEED QR OR BACKUP CODES OVER AN INSECURE INTERNET CONNECTION UNENCRYPTED.
+DO NOT SEND YOUR GOOGLE AUTHENTICATOR SEED QR OR BACKUP CODES OVER AN INSECURE INTERNET CONNECTION.

 ## Airbnb